rayborg/PDFs2Text_PDF_MINER/README.md

+# PDFs 2 text
-# Reads in a directory of PDF files and creates a folder with the output text files called TextPapers
+- Reads in a directory of PDF files called papers
+- Creates a folder with the output text files called TextPapers